 Clarke K-8 school program teaches students who are deaf and hard of hearing in self-contained classrooms.
 This position requires differentiation of curriculum material to meet the needs of all students.
 All students have daily speech and language services and some also receive the services of a special education teacher.
 The Massachusetts Curriculum Frameworks are followed; daily classes taught include reading, writing, math, social studies and science.
-This position will teach the 2nd grade.

 - Prepare lesson plans to meet IEP goals and objectives and state learning standards and frameworks.